myparcelnl/monodeploy-plugin-github-actions/README.md

 # Monodeploy GitHub Actions plugin

-This is a small plugin for [Monodeploy](https://github.com/tophat/monodeploy) that adds information about the release to `$GITHUB_OUTPUT`, for use with GitHub actions.
+This is a small plugin for [Monodeploy](https://github.com/tophat/monodeploy) that adds information about whether a release happened to `$GITHUB_OUTPUT`, for use with GitHub actions.
 This is useful for letting other actions/workflows depend on the result of a monodeploy run.
 For example, to only execute something if a release was done.

 ## Usage